 PreTRM® Test Clinical Studies

-Sera is also collaborating with healthcare providers in the U.S. to quantify the benefit of its PreTRM test and treat strategy – using well-established medical interventions to proactively treat mothers found to be at high risk for premature delivery through the PreTRM Test.
+Sera has also collaborated with U.S. healthcare providers to quantify the benefit of its PreTRM test-and-treat strategy, using well-established medical interventions to proactively treat mothers found to be at high risk for premature delivery through the PreTRM Test.

 Clinical Studies and Publications

 The predictive accuracy of the protein biomarkers assessed by the PreTRM Test has been broadly clinically validated in two U.S. clinical studies in more than 10,500 patients.

 Development and Validation of a Spontaneous Preterm Delivery Predictor in Asymptomatic Women- (PAPR)1

 - Three independent studies (discovery, verification, validation) reported in a large multicenter trial